Apache Kafka – Introduction

-Apache Kafka is a fast, scalable, fault tolerant messaging system, which enable communication between producers and consumers using messaging based topics.
-One of the feature of Kafka is it’s highly available and resilient to node failures and supports automatic recovery.
-In short Kafka is the most sort after messaging system as compared to ActiveMQ, RabbitMQ.
+Apache Kafka is a fast, scalable, fault-tolerant messaging system, which enables the communication between producers and consumers using messaging-based topics.
+One of the features of Kafka is it’s highly available and resilient to node failures and supports automatic recovery.
+In short, Kafka is the most sort after messaging system as compared to ActiveMQ, RabbitMQ.

-The main task of a Messaging System is to transfer data from one application to another, so that application can focus on data and not worry about how to transfer/share data with other system.
+The main task of a Messaging System is to transfer data from one application to another so that the application can focus on data and not worry about how to transfer/share data with another system.
 There are two types of messaging patterns. available:

 - Point to Point Messaging

-- In this pattern the message produced continues to remain in queue.
-The consumer/s can consume the message from the queue, but only one consume can consume a particular message.
+- In this pattern, the message produced continues to remain in the queue.
+The consumer/s can consume the message from the queue, but only one consumer can consume a particular message.